tkscs/project-1-make-an-art-eaglesareedible/readme.md

 5. How could you use a loop variable of a for loop?
 Is there somewhere in your drawing where something is repeated, but it's slightly different each time?
 Maybe the same object is repeated in different places, or maybe a similar object is repeated but with different sizes?

-I really don't think there is much opportunity for loops in my sketch, if this is a problem, I can try and do a different proposal entirely but for now, there is mostly two of each detail so I could create functions for the details to make it look a lot nicer like, drawEar,
+I really don't think there is much opportunity for loops in my sketch, if this is a problem, I can try and do a different proposal entirely but for now, there is mostly two of each detail so I could create functions for the details to make it look a lot nicer like, drawEar, or drawEye, or etc

 ![](sketch.jpeg)